Raphsant/reactgithub/README.md

 - Weather (displays the current weather)
 - Spotify (Shows your current song, in future builds a full media controller for spotify will be added)
+- To-do (You can add a list of To-Dos)
 - Calendar*
-- To-do*
 - Emails*

 Hub can be used on any browser (PC or mobile)

 Next version will include

 - Calendar
-- To-do
+- emails
-- Credentials to import your information to other devices.

-(* Feature not available on the alpha build.)
+(* Feature not available on the alpha 0.2 build.)